alacrity2001/PTSA-public-/readme.rst

 PTSA(in deveopment) is a comprehensive and scalable **Python toolkit** for **detecting anomalies** in timeseries data.
 I already included 20 algorithms in the package, and more will come as I keep developing the package.
+There is a python notebook demo about how to use the package.